bundickm/AWS_Cloud_Foundations_Study_Materials/Module 5 Notes.md

 ### **CloudFront Infrastructure**

-Edge locations – Network of data centers that CloudFront uses to serve popular content quickly to customers.
+Edge locations – A network of data centers that CloudFront uses to serve popular content quickly to customers.

 Regional edge cache – CloudFront location that caches content that is not popular enough to stay at an edge location.
 It is located between the origin server and the global edge location.